CIS565-Fall-2017/Project3-CUDA-Path-Tracer/README.md

 Render with a filtering radius of 2 pixels.

+An interesting problem that appeared while designing the filtering step is the need to gather close samples, or using gather-as-you-scatter strategies to prevent having a separate step.
+In the future, such strategies would improve performance drastically, as the current implementation suffers with big filter radii (although in practice, a radius of 2 is more than enough).

 ### Filmic tonemapping
 After the filtering step is done, there's one last pass that normalizes the filter samples, does gamma correction, adds vignetting and modifies the result colors to have a more filmic aesthetic.
 The specific implementation is based on John Hable's tonemapping operator for Uncharted, which can be seen here: http://filmicworlds.com/blog/filmic-tonemapping-operators/